dumitrurares14/portfolio/content/lambda.md

 - Handling scripting with Lua and play, pause and stop scripting logic
 - Grasping resource manager concepts for the first time
-- Getting a better understanding of the gltf spec sheet
+- Getting a better understanding of the GLTF spec sheet

 ---